4amVim/gamePyd/README.md

 4   0   0   0   0   0   0  False  False  False  False  False   False  False  False  False  False  False  False  False  False  1605620332328678100         8.9762   0.642867
 Do note that the final three columns are metadata.
 ```

+### Roadmap
+Salient upcoming features are listed below (more details in the accompanying [project](https://github.com/PCplays/gamePyd/projects/2)):
+- [ ] Calibration for machine-to-machine speed differences, so as to automatically minimize deviation from reading rate.
+- [ ] Check for lag while writing to gamepads
+- [ ] Add unit tests
+- [ ] Expand the wiki

 ## Credits
 * **Ayush Rawat** - *Main Developer* - [PCplays](https://github.com/PCplays)